BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 #### Remove blur graphics from Semaj's cloak

 Semaj is one of Sarevok's lieutenants.
-BGTtweaks allows to retrieve his cloak.
+BGTTweaks allows to retrieve his cloak.
 It's a fine item, but one of its effects is Blur, which is quite an eyestrain in the long term.
 Save your eyes, install this component.